The Hidden Truths You Uncover About People on a Golf Course

 Golf also uncovers integrity - or the lack thereof.
 Ever catch someone "improving" their lie when they think no one’s looking?
 Integrity on the golf course often mirrors integrity in life.
 Cheating at a game, where the stakes are just pride and a little prestige, can indicate much bigger issues in the real world.
 I've seen my fair share of questionable shots, but one incident sticks out.
 A player, after hitting his ball into a deep bunker, casually moved a loose stone closer to his ball before taking a shot.
 While no one called him on it, the act spoke volumes about his character.

 And let’s talk about adaptability.
 Golf is unpredictable.
-One minute you’re basking in the sun, the next you’re dealing with a surprise gust of wind or an unexpected downpour.
+One minute you’re basking in the sun, the next you’re dealing with a surprise gust of wind or an unexpected downpour (or swamp of bees!).
 How do players handle these curveballs?
 The flexible ones who adapt quickly are usually the same people who thrive in dynamic work environments.
 Dealing with adversity on the course shows how someone might handle the unexpected in life and work.

 Social skills are laid bare out here too.
 Golf is a social sport.
 It’s about fellowship, mutual support and as much as it’s about competition.
 Do they support their fellow players?
 Share in the victories and console in the losses?
 The golf course can be a litmus test for empathy and teamwork.
 Professional responsibility often shines through in how someone treats others in a relaxed setting.